paperboygold/writeups/ice.md

 ### Icecast.py
-After some more looking around for a working exploit, we find the following: https://github.com/ivanitlearning/CVE-2004-1561 We can see that the author ivanitlearning (who is a legend) rewrote both the original .c version of the exploit as well as writing a Python version.
+After some more looking around for a working exploit, we find the following: https://github.com/ivanitlearning/CVE-2004-1561 We can see that the author ivanitlearning (who is a legend) rewrote both the original C version of the exploit as well as writing a Python version.
 In this case we'll be using the Python version which is called **Icecast.py** The usage is fairly simple. ivanitlearning recommends the following:

 ```
 Replace reverse shell shellcode in exploit, call it with argument for remote server and port.